BMC Global and Public Health: New journal to advance SDG research

 Publishing Model: Open Access

-We encourage work from local, regional, and global partnerships and collaboration among scientists from multi-disciplinary fields and the use of multiple methodologies.
-We ask that authors be attentive to the use of non-stigmatizing/preferred language in their manuscripts as outlined in relevant language guidelines for their respective fields.
+We encourage work from local, regional, national, and global partnerships and collaboration among multidisciplinary scientists using multiple methodologies.
+We ask that authors be careful to use non-stigmatizing/preferred language in their manuscripts as outlined in relevant language guidelines for their respective fields.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.